jdanieck/openvino/op_benchmarks_proposal/benchmarks.md

 # Operations benchmarking POC

+## Problem
+Engineers working on operation performance do not have a common way to measure and quantify performance.
+Different tools are used (VTune, gbenchmark, ad hoc solutions) or performance is not mesured at all.
-## Goals
+## Proposal
-- **produce Single Performance Indicator (SPI) per each operation implementation (per OpenVINO plugin)** - the idea is to have simple metric for distinc op performance (not "100" measurements which will be hard to draw meaningfull conclusions from)
+- **produce Operations Performance Indicator (OPI) per each operation implementation (per OpenVINO plugin)** - the idea is to have simple metric for distinc op performance (not "100" measurements which will be hard to draw meaningfull conclusions from)
-- **produce CI pre-commit job with warning about performance degradation** - doing 'benchmarking' is tricky, espacially in CI where we are not sure if benchmarks where executed in the same conditions every time (e.g. the same machine, no external CPU load), so pre-commit shouldn't block merges, just indicate with warning that there is possiblity of degradation (which would be analyzed by human reviewers)
+- **produce CI pre-commit job with warning about performance degradation** - it will enable us to detect early unintended performance degradation
+- **[optional] produce weekly OPI report** - it will provide textual view on operations performance on week to week basis
-- **visualize SPI trend in master over time** - it will allow to ensure that performance is not degrading slowly by simmingly not related changes in other parts of IE/ngraph
+- **[optional] visualize OPI trend in master over time** - it will provide graphical view on operations performance in longer time period

 ## Users
 - Intel engineers working on OpenVINO operations performance (private access)